 How do you connect a switch to a motor?

 If you have a DC motor, there are likely electrical leads on both ends of the unit.
-To add a switch, cut the hot wire from the power supply and splice it with the negative lead on the motor.
+To add a switch, cut the hot wire from the power supply and splice it with the positive lead on the motor.
 Then strip the insulation on a third length of wire and attach it to the unconnected terminal on the switch.
 Solder the third piece of wire to the positive terminal on the motor.

 To operate an electrical motor, move the switch to its “On” position.
 If you want to turn it off, move the switch to its “Off” position.
 You can also use an inline switch.
 This type of switch is designed to run with a flexible cord.
 You can purchase an inline switch that comes with the switch already in place.
 Make sure you buy the right size for the motor.
 If you’re not sure, read the manual on your switch before installing it.